 Because as well as brain processing, there is another factor involved: sensitivity.
-In The Highly Sensitive Person, Elaine N. Aron documents that while most people have an average level of sensitivity, around 20% of us are quite sensitive while another 20% are highly sensitive.
+In The Highly Sensitive Person, Elaine N. Aron documents that while most people have an average level of sensitivity, around 20% are ‘extremely’ or ‘quite a bit’ sensitive.
 It is from this last cohort that New Agers are typically drawn.

-In The Highly Sensitive Person, Elaine N. Aron documents that while most people have an average level of sensitivity, around 20% of us are quite sensitive while another 20% are highly sensitive.
+In The Highly Sensitive Person, Elaine N. Aron documents that while most people have an average level of sensitivity, around 20% are ‘extremely’ or ‘quite a bit’ sensitive.
 It is from this last cohort that New Agers are typically drawn.

 Highly Sensitive Persons (HSPs) have strongly developed right-brain abilities, which means they feel things most people don’t.
 They are aware of unspoken emotional situations, repressed emotions and toxic impulses among the less-sensitive, left-brain dominant population.
 HSPs are attuned to sources of information that science has not yet codified.
 They use this knowledge in all kinds of ways, from avoiding potentially harmful situations with dysfunctional people to always knowing what to say in emotionally heightened situations.